Litigation insurance for wills and probate disputes – the key points

 - Interest claims, where this is based on the interpretation of the intestacy rules;

 - Revocation of a grant, where a will had been proved in common form;

 - Pronouncing for or against a will.
 This may be based on accusations of undue influence, forgery of signature or fraudulent calumny.

 2. Rectifying a will or to protect a will from rectification, under section 20 of the Administration of Justice Act 1982.

 3. Cases being pursued under the Inheritance (Provision for Family and Dependants) Act 1975.

 Other scenarios we are able to consider

-Insured clients will have access to disbursement funding from Temple Funding, a subsidiary of Temple Legal Protection.
+- Insured clients will have access to disbursement funding from Temple Funding, a subsidiary of Temple Legal Protection.
 This can be used to fund the court issue fee, expert reports and mediation without any risk to your client.

 Getting the timing right

 The best time to send a case to us is once you have been able to adequately assess the merits of the claim.
-Usually, this is as proceedings are about to be issued and the pre-action correspondence has been complied with.
+Usually, this is as proceedings are about to be issued and any pre-action protocol correspondence has been completed.
 However, cases can be referred once the pleadings have closed and directions have been handed down.